This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Mourning Dove Mortality Rates

-You’ll find that mourning doves face surprisingly high mortality rates, especially during their first year when survival is toughest.
+You’ll find that mourning doves face high mortality rates, especially in their first year, with up to 75% not surviving.

 Annual Mortality Rates of Mourning Doves